-LASC 297A is a workshop dedicated to teaching preceptors professional development and leadership skills.
+PTYS 297A is a workshop dedicated to teaching preceptors professional development and leadership skills.
 Students take this workshop alongside fulfilling their duties as a preceptor.
-The workshop is a nine to ten-week course that starts during the third week of the semester where students will engage in activities that bolster skills in presentation, communication, public speaking, and teamwork.
-This workshop is how students earn credits for their preceptorship - the final workshop grade is determined by the student's performance within both the workshop and their preceptorship.
-LASC 297A is worth three credits which count towards a student's GPA.
+The workshop is a ten-week course that starts during the 4th week of the semester.
+Students will engage in activities that bolster skills in presentation, communication, public speaking, and teamwork, as well as worksop their resume/curriculum vitae (CV) and interview skills.
+This workshop is how students earn credits for their preceptorship - the final PTYS 297 A course grade is determined by the student's performance within both the workshop and their preceptorship.
+PTYS 297A is worth 3 credits which count towards a student's GPA.

 What are preceptors?

-Preceptors are students that assist professors in one of their classes.
+Preceptors are students that assist professors in one of their current or previous classes.
 The tasks and duties of preceptors will vary widely, as the roles of a preceptor are based on an agreement between the individual student and professor.
 Often times, preceptors are expected to have duties including:

 - Facilitate classtime activities